Dynamic analysis of mechanical transmissions - Library of base elements and math models

 As at , then a blocking mode in hydro dynamical clutch is not present, as at equality of angular speeds the moment developed by hydro dynamical clutch, is equal to zero.

-Wheel (wheel carrier).
-For carrying out of tractive-dynamic calculations of hydro mechanical transmissions of self-propelled wheel machines it is necessary to consider as one of base elements a wheel (wheel carrier) – Fig. 1.
+Wheel (wheel mover).
+For carrying out of tractive-dynamic calculations of hydro mechanical transmissions of self-propelled wheel machines it is necessary to consider as one of base elements a wheel (wheel mover) – Fig. 1.
 On the scheme indexes i, j, k designate accordingly nodes of an input i (a power shaft of a wheel), an output j (a point of contact of a wheel with road) and machine movement k.

 Fig. 4.
 To a conclusion of equations of a wheel dynamics.